The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: Introduction

-Despite the topic being extensively researched with stringent liquidity regulations and policy intervention frameworks in place, liquidity risk forcefully materializes time and again.
-In March 2023, Silicon Valley Bank became a textbook example of a bank run, revitalising the discussion on bank on risk \citep{Vo2023}.
-When SVB imploded, authorities looked deeper into the unrealised losses that were the root cause of its meltdown (see, e.g., relevant FDIC and ECB reports).
+Bank runs associated with risky projects and short-term, flighty funding have been studied extensively.
+Nevertheless, even with more stringent liquidity regulations and policy intervention frameworks in place, liquidity risk forcefully materializes time and again.
+Notably, in March 2023, SVB became a textbook example of a bank run, revitalising the discussion on bank-run risk \citep{Vo2023}.